justinwlin/Runpod-Idle-Pod-Monitor/README.md

 ### Metrics & Data
 ![Metrics Page](./Metrics.png)
 *Historical data, usage graphs, and filterable pod metrics*

+## Exclude Pods
+On the home page, you'll see if something is excluded or not.
+Click the "Monitor" button or the "Exclude" button to switch it to actually shut off or to exclude it from monitoring.

 ## 🐳 Docker (Secure & Easy)